 - The Norwegian Refugee Council is one of the largest Education in Emergency providers in Afghanistan.
 In 2017, our Education programme targeted over 100,000 displaced boys and girls in some of the most difficult provinces of Afghanistan, including Faryab, Kandahar, Khost, Kunar, Kunduz, Nangarhar, and Sar-e Pul.
 In 2018, we have opened Education in Emergency operations in Hirat and Uruzgan.

-- Stock photographs of NRC Afghanistan’s Education in Emergency programme (including in Nangarhar Province) are accessible here and here.
+- Photographs of NRC Afghanistan's Education in Emergency programme are available here.

 - Levels of violence against educational facilities have climbed recently, apparently accelerated by the use of schools as voter registration and polling centres in the forthcoming parliamentary and presidential elections.
 (N.B.
 The Malikyar Hotak High School is not being utilised as a voter registration centre).